krasserm/perceiver-io/docs/checkpointing.md

 ![mlm](checkpointing.png)

 If `--model.encoder.num_self_attention_blocks` is greater than `1`, the option `--trainer.strategy=ddp_static_graph`
-must be used in order to support checkpointing (as these blocks share their weights).
+must be used in order to support checkpointing.